ebalti/Malaga-Distribution/README.md

 # Content of Code Package
 This package contains 2 files:

-1- "malagaPDF.m" returns the analytical expression of the probability density function (PDF) of Malaga distribution.
+1- "malagaPDF.m" returns the analytical expression of the probability density function (PDF) of Málaga distribution.

 2- "main.m" validates the cumulative distribution function (CDF) by comparing the analytical and Monte Carlo simulations.